vaikas-google/gcs/README.md

       ```

       The name `gcssource-key` and `key.json` are pre-configured values
-      in the controller which manages your Cloud Scheduler sources.
+      in the controller which manages your Cloud Storage sources.

 ## Install Cloud Storage Source